 3.5 out of 5.0 stars

-With the second generation the Roland TD-17KVX2 is still a pretty solid kit and it got even better.
+With the second generation the Roland TD-17KVX2 is a pretty solid kit and it got even better when compared to the previous version.
 The new thinner cymbals are a really nice to play and the sound module upgrades add useful features and sounds.
 The kit is still very compact and some drummers might not like the smaller size of the pads around the kit for the price this kit will cost.
 But what is here is very high quality and if you want slightly smaller pads with high play-ability this is an ideal kit for you.